vacp2p/rfc/content/docs/rfcs/56/README.md

 The messages in a channel are broadcasted to all the users in the channel.

 A regular group chat between two or more peers reduces to a 1:1 chat between each peer and the other peers.
-One mechanism for 1:1 chats is described in [53/WAKU2-X3DH](https://rfc.vac.dev/spec/53/).
+One mechanism for 1:1 chats is described in [55/STATUS-1TO1-CHAT](https://rfc.vac.dev/spec/55/).
+The key-exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](https://rfc.vac.dev/spec/53/).
 However, this method does not scale as the number of peers increases, for the following reasons -
 1. The number of messages sent over the network increases as the number of peers increases.
 2. Handling the X3DH key exchange for each peer is computationally expensive.